edgelesssys/marblerun.sh/content/docs/building-services/occlum.md

 ### Resource limits
 The premain process is written in Go.
 The enclave needs to have enough resources for the Go runtime, plus additional memory to launch your application.

-We recommend starting with the following values which should work fine for light-wight to medium memory demanding applications:
+We recommend starting with the following values which should work fine for light-weight to medium memory demanding applications:
 ```javascript
 "user_space_size": "2048MB",
 "default_mmap_size": "900MB"